 Welcome to Only Crumbs Remain

-Hi my name is Jacqui, the duaghter of an award winning master baker and a cookery writer for over 25 years I’m here to help you become a sucessful and confident home baker and master of all things sweet.
-On Only Crumbs Remain I will be sharing some of my favourite sweet recipes for you to enjoy along with a few savoury bakes.
+Hi, my name is Jacqueline Bellefontaine, the daughter of an award-winning master baker and a cookery writer for over 25 years.
+I'm here to help you become a successful and confident home baker and master of all things sweet.
+On Only Crumbs Remain, I will be sharing some of my favourite sweet recipes for you to enjoy along with a few savoury bakes.

 About Only Crumbs Remain

 Only Crumbs Remain was originally set up by a friend of mine and talented home baker Angela Entwistle on the blogger platform.
 When Angela decided to stop blogging to pursue her new found passion of making ceramics, I felt it would be such a shame for all her lovely baking creations to disappear, so I asked if she would consider letting me take over and I’m here now because she said yes!

 Going forward I will be adding my own recipes to Only Crumbs Remain on a weekly basis.
 In my many years of cookery writing, I have specialised in home baking and I have lots of fabulous recipes to share with you.
 From basic bakes to more elaborate creations (although all easily achievable in the home kitchen).
 Over time you will find classic and more contemporary bakes here on Only Crumbs Remain as well as a selection of savoury bakes.

 All my recipes will be well tested and written in easy to follow step by step instructions to make them as easy as possible to follow.

 But it wont always be hot in the Only Crumbs Remain Kitchen I will also be sharing recipes for all kinds of sweets and confections and desserts.
 Did I say I love desserts!